Port Erroll Lifeboat Station: History

 At a ceremony on 30 October 1877, in front of a large number of spectators, prayers were said by Rev. Robert Ross, before the lifeboat was handed to the care of the local lifeboat committee.
-Lady Kilmarnock then duly named the lifeboat Peep o'Day, before it was launched into the harbour for a demonstration to the assembled crowd.
+Lady Kilmarnock then duly named the lifeboat Peep O'Day, before it was launched into the harbour for a demonstration to the assembled crowd.

-At 09:00 on the 26 August 1881, the lifeboat Peep o'Day was launched into a strong easterly gale, to help a fishing boat.
+At 09:00 on the 26 August 1881, the lifeboat Peep O'Day was launched into a strong easterly gale, to help a fishing boat.
 The boat was encountering difficulties entering the Port Erroll Harbour, and was towed into port by the lifeboat.
 During the course of the day, seven further vessels were give similar assistance.

 In 1884, the station was renamed Port Erroll Lifeboat Station.

-Peep o'Day served at Port Erroll for 11 years, until she was replaced by the Frances Camilla Howard (ON 149).
+Peep O'Day served at Port Erroll for 11 years, until she was replaced by the Frances Camilla Howard (ON 149).
 The new 34-foot lifeboat was the gift of Miss Dixon of Cheltenham, and named in memory of the late Mrs. Atherton Howard, herself a donor of two lifeboats.

 On 24 February 1892, the Port Erroll lifeboat Frances Camilla Howard (ON 149) would attend the French schooner Perle of Dunkirk three times, launching first at 20:30, after the vessel was driven ashore at Cruden Bay.
 Some men tried to get ashore by jumping into the sea, tied to a rope, but all were drowned.
-11 men were brought ashore by the lifeboat, but after initial communication difficulties, the lifeboat crew then realised there was someone still aboard.
-An ill boy was then rescued.
-The lifeboat then went out a third time to cut the rope, allowing the drowned men to be dragged ashore.
+11 men were brought ashore by the lifeboat.
+After initial communication difficulties, the lifeboat crew then realised that there was an ill boy still aboard, who was rescued on a second trip.
+The lifeboat then went out a third time, this time to cut the rope, allowing the drowned men to be pulled ashore.